joshuagohres-gif/Tyton-Orchestrator-V0.2.0/replit.md

 ## Overview

-Tyton Orchestrator is a comprehensive AI-powered hardware design platform that enables researchers and engineers to design, validate, and manufacture electronic systems through automated workflows.
-The application orchestrates end-to-end hardware design projects from initial concept to manufacturing-ready outputs, leveraging AI to generate circuit schematics, PCB layouts, and firmware code automatically.
+Tyton Orchestrator is a comprehensive AI-powered hardware design platform that enables researchers and engineers to design, validate, and manufacture both electronic systems and mechanical enclosures through automated workflows.
+The application orchestrates end-to-end hardware design projects from initial concept to manufacturing-ready outputs, leveraging AI to generate circuit schematics, PCB layouts, 3D mechanical CAD models, and firmware code automatically.

-The platform provides real-time collaborative design capabilities with a visual canvas interface, component sourcing with pricing data, and export functionality for production-ready artifacts including KiCad files, BOMs, and netlists.
+The platform provides real-time collaborative design capabilities with a visual canvas interface for electronics and an interactive 3D viewer for mechanical components.
+It includes component sourcing with pricing data, parametric CAD generation for housings and heat sinks, and comprehensive export functionality for production-ready artifacts including KiCad files, STL/STEP models for 3D printing and CNC manufacturing, BOMs, and netlists.

 ## User Preferences